tasnia-sunehara/-Restaurant-Order-Analysis/README.md

-# 📊-Restaurant-Order-Analysis (SQL Project)

-# This project focuses on understanding how a restaurant’s customers interact with its menu.
-Using SQL, I reviewed the full menu, explored pricing, and analyzed how often each item was ordered.
-I also examined order patterns over time such as how many items customers typically purchased and which orders resulted in the highest spending.
-By joining the menu and order tables, I was able to connect each purchase back to specific dishes and categories.
-The results highlight which items drive sales, which ones are less popular, and how customer choices shape overall business performance.

-# 🛠️ Skills Used : SQL (JOINs, GROUP BY, aggregate functions, subqueries, filtering, date exploration)

-# 🔍 What the Analysis Covers

-Total number of menu items

-Least and most expensive dishes

-Breakdown of dishes by category

-Average price within each category

-Order date range and total order volume

-Orders with the highest number of items

-Most and least ordered menu items

-Top 5 highest-spending orders

-Detailed breakdown of items within top orders

-# 🛠️ Skills Used : SQL (JOINs, GROUP BY, aggregate functions, subqueries, filtering, date exploration)

-SQL (JOINs, GROUP BY, aggregate functions, subqueries, filtering, date exploration)

--- Restaurant Order Analysis

--- 1. View the menu_items table and write a query to find the --    number of items on the menu
-USE restaurant_db;

-SELECT *
-FROM menu_items;
+🍽️ Restaurant Order Analysis (SQL Project)

+Project Overview

+This repository presents a comprehensive SQL-based data analysis project focused on understanding customer behavior and sales performance for a restaurant's menu.
+The analysis leverages relational database concepts, including JOIN operations, aggregate functions, and subqueries, to explore menu pricing, item popularity, and customer spending patterns.

+The primary goal is to provide actionable, data-driven insights into:

+•
+Which menu items and categories drive the highest revenue.

+•
+How customer ordering choices influence overall business performance.

+•
+Identifying high-value orders and the items they contain.

+🛠️ Technology Stack

+The entire analysis was conducted using SQL (specifically, a relational database like MySQL or PostgreSQL).

+Component
+Technology/Skill
+Key Concepts Used
+Database Language
+SQL
+SELECT, FROM, WHERE, GROUP BY, ORDER BY
+Data Manipulation
+SQL Joins
+JOIN (connecting menu_items and order_details)
+Statistical Analysis
+Aggregate Functions
+COUNT(), SUM(), AVG(), MIN(), MAX()
+Advanced Querying
+Subqueries, Filtering
+HAVING, IN clause, Date Exploration (MIN/MAX dates)

+📈 Analysis Objectives

+The following key questions were addressed through the SQL queries:

+Menu Structure and Pricing

+1.
+Menu Item Count: Determine the total number of unique items available on the menu.

+2.
+Price Extremes: Identify the least and most expensive dishes on the menu.

+3.
+Category Breakdown: Analyze the distribution of dishes across different categories (e.g., Italian, Asian, etc.) and calculate the average price within each category.

+Order Volume and Popularity

+1.
+Order Date Range: Establish the time frame covered by the order data.

+2.
+Total Volume: Calculate the total number of orders and the total number of items sold.

+3.
+Item Popularity: Identify the most and least frequently ordered menu items and categories.

+Customer Spending and High-Value Orders

+1.
+Order Size: Determine the orders with the highest number of items, and quantify how many orders exceeded a specific item count (e.g., 12 items).

+2.
+Top Spenders: Identify the Top 5 highest-spending orders based on total price.

+3.
+High-Value Itemization: Provide a detailed breakdown of the items and categories purchased within the highest-spending orders.

+💻 SQL Queries

+The complete set of SQL queries used for this analysis is provided below, structured by the analysis objective they address.

+Menu Structure and Pricing

+SQL

+-- 1. Total number of menu items
 SELECT COUNT(menu_item_id) AS Total_Number_of_items
 FROM menu_items;

--- 2. Least and most expensive items on the menu SELECT item_name, price AS most_expensive_item
+-- 2. Least and most expensive items on the menu SELECT item_name, price
 FROM menu_items
-ORDER BY price DESC;
+ORDER BY price DESC
+LIMIT 1; -- Most expensive

-SELECT item_name, price AS least_expensive_item
+SELECT item_name, price
 FROM menu_items
-ORDER BY price ASC;

--- 3. Italian dishes: count, least expensive, most expensive SELECT COUNT(category) AS Total_Italian_dishes
-FROM menu_items
-WHERE category = 'Italian';

-SELECT item_name AS least_expensive_Italian_dishes, price
-FROM menu_items
-WHERE category = 'Italian'
 ORDER BY price ASC
-LIMIT 3;

-SELECT item_name AS most_expensive_Italian_dishes, price
-FROM menu_items
-WHERE category = 'Italian'
-ORDER BY price DESC
-LIMIT 3;
+LIMIT 1; -- Least expensive

--- 4. Dishes per category + average price
+-- 3. Dishes per category + average price
 SELECT category,
        COUNT(category) AS total_dish_categories,
        ROUND(AVG(price), 2) AS average_price
 FROM menu_items
-GROUP BY category;
+GROUP BY category
+ORDER BY average_price DESC;

+Order Volume and Popularity

+SQL

--- 5. Date range of order_details table
+-- 4. Date range of order_details table
 SELECT MIN(order_date) AS starting_date,
        MAX(order_date) AS ending_date
 FROM order_details;

--- 6. Total orders + total items
+-- 5. Total orders + total items
 SELECT COUNT(DISTINCT order_id) AS total_orders,
-       COUNT(*) AS total_items
+       COUNT(*) AS total_items_sold
 FROM order_details;

+-- 6. Least and most ordered items (by category and item name) -- Most Ordered
+SELECT category, item_name, COUNT(item_id) AS order_count
+FROM menu_items
+JOIN order_details ON item_id = menu_item_id
+GROUP BY category, item_name
+ORDER BY order_count DESC;

+-- Least Ordered
+SELECT category, item_name, COUNT(item_id) AS order_count
+FROM menu_items
+JOIN order_details ON item_id = menu_item_id
+GROUP BY category, item_name
+ORDER BY order_count ASC;

+Customer Spending and High-Value Orders

+SQL

 -- 7. Orders with the most number of items
-SELECT order_id,
-       COUNT(item_id) AS Most_number_of_items
+SELECT order_id, COUNT(item_id) AS item_count
 FROM order_details
 GROUP BY order_id
-ORDER BY COUNT(item_id) DESC;
+ORDER BY item_count DESC;

--- 8. How many orders had more than 12 items?
+-- Count of orders with more than 12 items
-SELECT COUNT(DISTINCT(order_id)) AS total_orders
+SELECT COUNT(DISTINCT(order_id)) AS total_large_orders
 FROM order_details
 WHERE order_id IN (
     SELECT order_id